High Porosity Hair Explained: Why It Frizzes, Dries Fast + Needs Special Care

 Mist dry hair with water and observe.
 If your hair absorbs the water quickly, you likely have high porosity hair.
 If the water beads up on your hair, you likely have low porosity hair.

-When it comes to high hair porosity, the goal is to lock in moisture, smooth the cuticle layer closed and keep damage to a minimum.
+When it comes to high hair porosity, the goal is to add moisture, lock it in, smooth the cuticle layer closed and keep damage to a minimum.
 Here are some tips for caring for high porosity hair:

 1. Detangle gently before getting in the shower

 Because high porosity hair has a lifted cuticle, your strands tend to get snagged and “tied up” with each other.
 Use a pre-shampoo to add slip to your hair to ease your detangling efforts.
-We recommend Snag-Free Pre-Shampoo Detangler for this!
+We recommend Snag-Free Pre-Shampoo Detangler.

 2. Condition regularly